hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/DiscreteMath/Proofs/index.md

 In line 5 of the proof, this is using the Conjunction rule, which allows you to combine any expressions in the proof so far with an AND ($\land$) between them.
 In this case, I see that it would helpful to do that because Hypothesis 1 on line says that if you have $p \land q$, you can get $r$, which is what we need.

 Finally, I apply Modus Ponens again to lines 1 and 5 to get $r$ from $p \land q$ and $(p \land q) \rightarrow r$.

-That's it!
-That was a walk through of the smallest proof I could find in my notebook!
-Congratulations on your first mathematical proof!

-## examples using rules of implication and logic laws